ModelSEED/ModelSEEDDatabase/Scripts/Structures/README.md

 than one compound, and could be merged.
 Concflicting structures are multiple but different structures found assigned to a single compound and could be disambiguated.

+# Addendum

+Acyl-carrier proteins are frequently found in metabolic reconstructions and are a key component of some pathways such as fatty acid biosynthesis.
+As the protein chains vary from species to species there's no determined structure to use, and frequently the formula and the charge of the phosphopantetheine prosthetic group as well as the attached fatty acyl chain can be overlooked and leads to reaction imbalance.
+Here we attempt to manually curate the formula and charge that would maintain the mass-balance of the fatty acid biosynthetic pathways, and others, in the `ACPs_Master_Formula_Charge.txt` file.